jack-chen1688/LinuxSystem/LinuxSysAdminDev.md

 Answer: top, free and /proc/meminfo. free shows the memory of a snapshot.
 * How to search for the string "my konfu is the best" in files of a directory recursively?
 * How to connect to a remote server or what is SSH?
 * How to get all environment variables and how can you use them?
+Answer: printenv or env can print out all environment variables.
+The env command can be used to run a command in a modified environment.
+The usage is
+below:
+env [NAME=VALUE] [COMMAND] [ARG]
 * I get "command not found" when I run ```ifconfig -a```.
 What can be wrong?
+Answer:
+1. The corresponding package is not found.
+2. ifconfig is not in the PATH, try /sbin/ifconfig.
 * What happens if I type TAB-TAB?
 * What command will show the available disk space on the Unix/Linux system?
 * What commands do you know that can be used to check DNS records?